HotWheelzCodez/find-your-recipe/README.md

 ## Contributions
 ### The API
-For the API for this project I use [TheMealDB](https://www.themealdb.com/) this is a free api, which I do not use for commercial purposes.
+For the API for this project I use [TheMealDB](https://www.themealdb.com/) this is a free API, which I do not use for commercial purposes.
+This API is what powers this project, how ever it is also the projects greatest weakness since it has a limited amount of recipes compared to other recipe API's how ever this is the only truly free one that was available.